Chapter 7 – Employment Problems: Informal Resolution and Grievance Procedures

 - Grievances Other Than Those Involving Discipline Resulting in a Loss of Pay.
 The employee has the burden to show by a preponderance of the evidence that the action being grieved is arbitrary, capricious, for reasons prohibited by law, or in violation of ASPP.

-C. Representation.
+- Representation.
 In the interest of fairness, both parties shall be given reasonable advance notice if any additional persons will be present at any grievance conference.
-If, during the course of the conference, either party wishes to seek professional assistance, he or she may request a postponement without abrogating grievance rights at that stage.
+If, during the course of the conference, either party wishes to seek professional assistance, they may request a postponement without abrogating grievance rights at that stage.
 Such postponement may be for no longer than five working days, unless extended by mutual agreement.

 - Step 1 – Appeal to Department Chair, Unit Head, or Designee.